Autoloader Cache is not updated

 - introduce context mode to TYPO3 - production/development

 - add TYPO3 version number to identifiers of system wide caches

-#4 Updated by Björn Pedersen about 8 years ago
+#4 Updated by Björn Pedersen over 8 years ago

 Story 2) could be taken care of by the upgrade wizard in the install tool, as this wizard is needed on major version upgrades anyway ( DB schema changes...).